 Tips for Working at Home: 9.
 Don’t Just Take a Day Off because things get tough!

 Don’t just take a day off because you don’t feel like working today!!
-If you are having a hard day – persevere – do some work anyway!
+If you are having a hard day, persevere and do some work anyway!
 If you are sick, be sick – take a proper day off to get better.
 If you organize a holiday day off, that’s fine – but don’t just decide you can’t be bothered to work today – that is a slippery slope to go down when suddenly you never achieve anything!

 Tips for Working at Home: 10.
 Take Scheduled Breaks

 There are various ways to do this – depending on your working style.
 But give yourself breaks.
-Some people find it helpful to take a 15-minute break for every hour worked.
+Some people find taking a 15-minute break for every hour worked helpful.
 Or maybe you would prefer to take a 15-minute break twice a day.
-In addition to small breaks, take a proper lunch break.
+In addition to small gaps, take a proper lunch break.
 Eat something healthy – AWAY FROM YOUR DESK!
-Leave the house and get some fresh air – it will genuinely make you so much more productive when you get back to your desk.
-Just sitting in front of your computer with no breaks will result in ‘diminishing returns.
-You think you are working really hard – but the results aren’t that great!!
+Leave the house and get some fresh air – it will make you much more productive when you return to your desk.
+Sitting in front of your computer with no breaks will result in ‘diminishing returns.
+You think you are working hard – but the results aren’t that great!!

 Know when to stop working!
-Just because you are working at home doesn’t mean that you should be working ALL THE TIME that you are at home!
+Just because you are working at home doesn’t mean you should be working ALL THE TIME at home!
 Leave work at the end of the day.
-Susan Seaburg (Field Development Manager for Hewlett-Packard) offers her input on working at home in an interview with Santa Clara University: “The good news is that now you can work anywhere – the bad news is that now you can work anywhere.”
+In an interview with Santa Clara University, Susan Seaburg (Field Development Manager for Hewlett-Packard) offers her input on working at home: “The good news is that now you can work anywhere – the bad news is that now you can work anywhere.”
 Most people go home to get away from work – you don’t have that option.
 So be careful that you still maintain a good work-life balance.

 Tips for Working at Home: 12.
 Watch your Mood

 Everything you listen to will influence your mood – or distract you from the task.
-Personally, I hate working in silence, so if I really need to concentrate, I put on some non-intrusive music to create background noise!
-(My husband is the opposite – he has to work in complete silence, so we use separate rooms if he is working at home too!)
-If I do not have to concentrate too hard, I listen to educational audios – as I a member of the Empower Network Inner Circle, I have access to a whole range of recordings by people at the very top of internet marketing – so I listen to those every day.
+I hate working in silence, so I put on some non-intrusive music to create background noise if I need to concentrate!
+(My husband is the opposite – he has to work in complete silence, so we use separate rooms if he works at home, too!)
+Suppose I do not have to concentrate too hard.
+In that case, I listen to educational audio – as a member of the Empower Network Inner Circle, I have access to a whole range of recordings by people at the top of internet marketing – so I listen to those daily.
 These can also be great to lift your mood if you are feeling a bit low or unfocused.
-Find what works for you and ensure you surround yourself with things that will give you the best frame of mind for whatever you’re doing.
+Find what works for you and surround yourself with things that will give you the best frame of mind for whatever you’re doing.

 Tips for Working at Home: 13.
-Seek out opportunities to communicate with other humans!
+Seek opportunities to communicate with other humans!

-If you know you can be too distracted, go and work in a café, hotel or library sometimes as this can give you a change from being at home all day.
-Most coffee shops have free wifi these days if you need to be on the internet.
-Attend some training courses or local networking events to maintain some human contact – and possibly pick up some business too!
-Skype or Facebook chat rooms can also be a good way to communicate with the outside world.
-I use these methods a lot as my team and colleagues are all over the World.
+If you know you can be too distracted, work in a café, hotel or library sometimes as this can change you from being at home all day.
+Most coffee shops have free wifi if you need to be on the internet.
+Attend training courses or local networking events to maintain human contact – and possibly pick up some business, too!
+Skype or Facebook chat rooms can also be good ways to communicate with the world world.
+I often use these methods as my team and colleagues are all over the World.
 But as mentioned earlier, don’t get sucked into spending hours chatting online and not getting anything else done.
 Make the odd phone call, too – don’t just use email.
-It is good for your sanity actually to speak to someone once in a while!
+It is good for your sanity to speak to someone once in a while!

 And last but not Least –

 Be grateful that you CAN work at home.
-That you don’t have to do the awful commute, that you can be home when the kids get in from school, that you aren’t stuck in a windowless office or shared cubicle!!
+You don’t have to do the awful commute, you can be home when the kids get in from school, and you aren’t stuck in a windowless office or shared cubicle!!
 Above all, BE PRODUCTIVE so you can KEEP working at home!
 I hope you found my top tips for working at home useful.
-If you want to see how I make money working at home every day – please take a look at my blog site listed below.
+If you want to see how I make money working at home every day, please look at my blog site listed below.